Nordic arts and culture

-In the 20th century, the author Karen Blixen gained international recognition for her book "Out of Africa", which became a Hollywood movie in 1985, starring Meryl Streep and Robert Redford.
+In the 20th century, Karen Blixen gained international recognition for her book "Out of Africa", which became a Hollywood movie in 1985, starring Meryl Streep and Robert Redford.

-In the last decade tv-series as "The Killing" and "Borgen" and "The Legacy`s" have become famous worldwide and good branding of Denmark.
+In the last decade, tv-series as "The Killing" and "Borgen" and "The Legacy's" have become famous worldwide and have been good branding of Denmark.

 Danish Design is renowned for its elegance